perrycipolloni/versatile-server/README.md

 ## CMS WordPress RESTful API

-The (selected areas) for content management are handled via a REST API in a [WordPress]instance on (https://versatileco.me/wp-admin)
+The (selected areas) for content management are handled via a REST API in a [WordPress](https://versatileco.me/wp-admin)

 ## Extensibility